Meet OpenClaw: A Local AI Agent With Real Workflow Reach

 What is OpenClaw?

 If you have been watching GitHub's trending repositories, you have probably seen OpenClaw (formerly Clawdbot/Moltbot).
-The interest is easy to understand: it is one of the clearest examples of a self-hosted, message-first AI agent that feels practical instead of theoretical.
+The interest makes sense.
+It is one of the more practical examples of a self-hosted, message-first AI agent that people can actually picture using.

 Unlike traditional chatbots that mainly answer questions in a browser tab, OpenClaw is an open-source autonomous AI agent designed to run as a personalized assistant on your own machine.